jea68/portfolio/README.md

 ## Personal Projects and Competitions

 ### Execution Research Project (Quantitative Research and Data Science)
-Description: Analyzed trading data to improve success rates of orders sent in a high-frequency trading environment.
+Description: Analysed trading data to improve success rates of orders sent in a high-frequency trading environment.
 Investigated metrics for success rates and used machine learning models to improve latency and order success rates.

 Technologies: Python, Pandas, NumPy, Logistic Regression, Random Forest Regression